microsoft/TypeScript-wiki/tsconfig.json.md

 The `"files"` property cannot be used in conjunction with the `"exclude"` property.
 If both are specified then the `"files"` property takes precedence.

 Any files that are referenced by those specified in the `"files"` property are also included.
-Similarly, if a file B.ts is referenced by another file A.ts, then B.ts cannot be excluded unless the referencing file A.ts is also excluded.
+Similarly, if a file B.ts is referenced by another file A.ts, then B.ts cannot be excluded unless the referencing file A.ts is also specified in the `"exclude"` list.

 A `tsconfig.json` file is permitted to be completely empty, which compiles all files in the containing directory and subdirectories with the default compiler options.